-Establishment of a Regional Cooperative Mechanism for Oil Spill Preparedness and Response for Southeast Asian region.
+Establishment of a Regional Cooperative Mechanism for Oil Spill Preparedness and Response for Southeast Asia.

 The Japan Association of Maritime Safety (JAMS) and the Nippon Foundation initiated the ASEAN OSRAP (Association of Southeast Asian Nations Oil Spill Response Action Plan).

-The main objective was to provide a cooperative plan for mutual assistance from Member States and relevant organisations, in the event of a major oil spill incident that exceeds the response capability of the national government.
+The main objective was to provide a cooperation plan for mutual assistance from Member States and relevant organisations, in the event of a major oil spill incident that exceeds the response capability of a national government.
 The geographic scope of the ASEAN OSRAP includes all the waters within the EEZ (Exclusive Economic Zone) of the ASEAN Member States.

-Japan sponsored the OSPAR (Oil Spill Preparedness and Response) project in 1994, though which, 1 billion yen was donated to the ASEAN countries for the purchase of oil spill equipment to reinforce national stockpiles in 11 key locations.
-The OSPAR project also enabled the development of the ASEAN Oil Spill Information Network System.
+Japan sponsored the OSPAR (Oil Spill Preparedness and Response) Project in 1994, though which, 1 billion Yen was donated to the ASEAN countries for the purchase of oil spill equipment to reinforce national stockpiles in 11 key locations.
+The OSPAR project also enabled the development of the ASEAN Oil Spill Information Network System (now defunct).

 Burma (now Myanmar), Cambodia, Lao PDR, and Viet Nam joined ASEAN.
 They did not, however, sign the ASEAN OSRAP MoU.

 The implementation of the original ASEAN OSRAP had met with challenges, as only six countries were party to the MoU.
-The IMO set out to revitalize the MoU by holding a National Focal Points Meeting and Workshop in 2009, hosted by Indonesia.
-The MoU was reviewed and a draft Strategy and Action Plan (SAP) to strengthen it was agreed.
+The IMO set out to revitalise the MoU by holding a National Focal Points Meeting and Workshop in 2009, hosted by Indonesia.
+The MoU was reviewed, following which, a draft Strategy and Action Plan (SAP) to strengthen it was agreed by the ASEAN Member States.

-It was also agreed that the revised MoU would include all ten ASEAN member states within the Brunei Action Plan.
-This was followed up by another IMO funded Regional Workshop a year later, where the draft MoU for the ASEAN cooperative mechanism was drafted for submission to the 24th meeting of the ASEAN MTWG.
+It was also agreed that the revised MoU would include all 10 ASEAN Member States within the Brunei Action Plan.
+This was followed up by another IMO-funded regional workshop a year later, where the MoU for the ASEAN cooperative mechanism was drafted for submission to the 24th meeting of the ASEAN Maritime Transport Working Group (ASEAN MTWG).

-The outcome of the workshop included the final draft MoU on Joint Oil Spill Preparedness and Response in the ASEAN region for endorsement by the 35th session of the Senior Transport Officials Meeting (STOM), and an action plan to implement provisions in the MoU.
+The outcome of the workshop included a revised draft of the MoU on Joint Oil Spill Preparedness and Response in the ASEAN Region, for endorsement by the 35th session of the Senior Transport Officials Meeting (STOM, on 28 May 2013), and an action plan to implement provisions in the MoU.

-The final text of the draft MoU was subsequently approved during the 26th Meeting of the ASEAN MTWG held in Yangon, Myanmar, 22-24 Aug, 2013.
+The revised text of the draft MoU was subsequently approved during the 26th meeting of the ASEAN MTWG held in Yangon, Myanmar.

-On 28 Nov 2014, the ASEAN Transport Ministers (ATM) signed the MoU on ASEAN Cooperation Mechanism on Joint Oil Spill Preparedness and Response (ASEAN MoU) during the 20th ATM Meeting in Mandalay, Myanmar.
+During the 28th meeting of the ASEAN MTWG in Siem Reap, Cambodia, the final text of the MoU on ASEAN Cooperation Mechanism on Joint Oil Spill Preparedness and Response (ASEAN MoU) was agreed.

 Regional Oil Spill Contingency Plan